“Whatever you are, be a good one.” – Abraham Lincoln

 Please read the follow job qualifications and expectations before downloading the application located at the bottom of the page:

-- Attend the required Grace Art Camp Orientation on the Saturday before the first week of camp in June (exact date is on application).
+- Attend the required Grace Art Camp Orientation the Friday before the first week of camp in June (June 22, 2018).

 - Maintain a professional and kind approach to working with co-workers, parents, and children.

 - Use self-initiative, problem solving abilities, and enthusiasm in ways that best support the overall cohesiveness of camp.

 - Participate in Friday parade, cleanup of camp, and complete camp/counselor/CIT evaluations and feedback forms.